Where BSW Doctors & Nurses Actually Live in Temple, TX

 National program with broad eligibility.
 Good for specialists with complex compensation structures.

-Temple ISD vs. Belton ISD: Which School District Is Better?
+Temple ISD vs. Belton ISD: Which Is Better for Medical Families?

-Belton ISD consistently earns A-ratings from Niche.com and TEA, with Lake Belton High ranking among the top high schools in Central Texas—while Temple ISD offers strong magnet programs and is undergoing significant improvements, making it the more affordable option for homebuyers.
+Belton ISD consistently earns A-ratings from Niche.com and TEA, with Lake Belton High ranking among the top high schools in Central Texas.
+Temple ISD offers strong magnet programs and is the more affordable option for homebuyers.

-The district boundaries don't follow city limits.
-Many of the best neighborhoods in "Temple" are actually zoned for Belton ISD.
+District boundaries don't follow city limits.
+Many of the best "Temple" neighborhoods are zoned for Belton ISD.

 Belton ISD

-- Why medical families choose it: Newer facilities, competitive academics, cohesive community
+- ▸Why medical families choose it: Newer facilities, competitive academics

 Temple ISD

-- Standout: International Baccalaureate (IB) at Temple High School, STEM Academy
+- ▸Standout: IB at Temple High, STEM Academy

-- Why some prefer it: IB program is rigorous; diversity is valued
+- ▸Why some prefer it: IB program is rigorous

 Academy ISD